São Paulo: Immigration and migration

-Even today, Italians are grouped in neighborhoods like Bixiga, Brás, and Mooca to promote celebrations and festivals.
+Even today, Italians are grouped in areas like Bixiga, Brás, and Mooca to promote celebrations and festivals.
 In the early twentieth century, Italian and its dialects were spoken almost as much as Portuguese in the city, which influenced the formation of the São Paulo dialect of today.
 Six thousand pizzerias are producing about a million pizzas a day.
 Brazil has the largest Italian population outside Italy, with São Paulo being the most populous city with Italian ancestry in the world.

-The Portuguese community is also large; it is estimated that three million paulistanos have some origin in Portugal.
+The Portuguese community is the largest, consisting of 6 million inhabitants.
+From the beginning, the Portuguese formed the root and foundation of Brazil, as they installed the Portuguese language, culture, the Catholic religion, laws, government bodies, courts, educational institutions, etc, in Brazil.
+Paulistanos have considerable origin in Portugal.
 The Jewish colony is more than 80,000 people in São Paulo and is concentrated mainly in Higienópolis and Bom Retiro.

-From the nineteenth century through the first half of the twentieth century, São Paulo also received German immigrants (in the current neighborhood of Santo Amaro), Spanish and Lithuanian (in the neighborhood Vila Zelina).
+From the nineteenth century through the first half of the twentieth century, São Paulo also received German immigrants (in the current Santo Amaro district), Spanish and Lithuanian (in the neighborhood Vila Zelina).

 "A French observer, travelling to São Paulo at the time, noted that there was a division of the capitalist class, by nationality (...)
 Germans, French and Italians shared the dry goods sector with Brazilians.
 Foodstuffs was generally the province of either Portuguese or Brazilians, except for bakery and pastry which was the domain of the French and Germans.
 Shoes and tinware were mostly controlled by Italians.
 However, the larger metallurgical plants were in the hands of the English and the Americans. (...)
 Italians outnumbered Brazilians two to one in São Paulo."